Genivia/ugrep/README.md

             deletions are allowed.
 When `~' precedes MAX, substitution counts as one error.
 For example, -Z+~3 allows up to three insertions or substitutions, but no deletions.
-The first character of an approximate match always matches the begin of a pattern.
+The first character of an approximate match always matches the beginning of a pattern.
 Option --sort=best orders matching files by best match.
 No whitespace may be given between -Z and its argument.

-The begin of a pattern always matches the first character of an approximate match as a practical strategy to prevent many false "randomized" matches for short patterns.
+The beginning of a pattern always matches the first character of an approximate match as a practical strategy to prevent many false "randomized" matches for short patterns.
 This also greatly improves search speed.
 Make the first character optional to optionally match it, e.g. `p?attern` or use a dot as